 Longmont resident Jeananne Wright bought the quilt at a Denver antique show in January 1996.

-Despite its battle scars, it's one of her favorite pieces.
+Despite its battle scars, it's one of her favourite pieces.
 Out of a collection of more than 600 quilts dating from 1811 through the present day, that's saying something.
 And it's the story behind the fabric that the 71-year-old said fuels her passions.
-To read the rest of this article click here.

 "Cockscomb and Prince's Feather."
 Susan Adair, originally of